Young Artist Solo Competition

 - Recording Guidlines

 Since 2001 the United States Navy Band has been proud to host and present the Young Artist Solo Competition.
 Encouraging young musicians is one of the Navy Band's educational objectives and we are pleased to offer this annual program as an opportunity for talented high school musicians to perform with the Concert Band.

-Each year, students submit high-quality audio recordings for consideration in the preliminary round.
-The recordings are evaluated and a select number of finalists are invited to the historic Sail Loft at the Washington Navy Yard to audition in person.
-All finalists are invited to perform a work side by side with the Concert Band, the top three students receive cash prizes up to $1000 and the grand-prize winner performs as the featured soloist with the Concert Band.
+Each year, students submit high-quality audio or private video recordings for consideration in the preliminary round.
+Once the recordings are evaluated, a select number of finalists will be invited to the historic Sail Loft at the Washington Navy Yard to audition in person.
+All finalists are invited to perform an ensemble selection side by side with the Concert Band, the top three students receive cash prizes up to $1000 and the grand-prize winner performs as the featured soloist with the Concert Band.